Cristian Garín: Junior career

 In 2010, Garín won the U14 world championship with Bastián Malla and Sebastián Santibáñez, defeating Italy in the final.

 The next year, at 14 years old, Garín won his first ITF Junior title at the Pascuas Bowl, a Grade 5 tournament.
 In 2012 when Garín was 16 years old, he broke top ten in the ITF Junior Rankings after winning the Eddie Herr (G1) in singles and doubles and the Orange Bowl Doubles, partnering with Nicolás Jarry.

 At the 2013 French Open, Garín reached his first Junior Grand Slam finals in both singles and doubles.
 He dropped only one set on his way to the singles final, meeting Alexander Zverev of Germany who he defeated in straight sets to win his first Junior Grand Slam title.
 In the doubles event, partnered by fellow Chilean Nicolás Jarry, they faced Kyle Edmund of Great Britain, and Portuguese Frederico Ferreira Silva, to whom they lost in two sets.

 Professional career

-2012
+2012: Pro and Davis Cup debuts

 He entered in the ATP ranking in February, after defeating Felipe Mantilla in the F1 Chile.
 In March, he made his ATP Challenger debut, in the 2012 Cachantún Cup.
 He lost in three sets to Fernando Romboli.
 On 16 September, he became the youngest Chilean player to debut Davis Cup, before losing to Simone Bolelli.
-Garín made his best performance of the year in the F11 Chile in October, reaching the semifinals after defeating Juan Carlos Sáez, No. 435 in the ATP ranking.
+Garín recorded his best performance of the year in the F11 Chile in October, reaching the semifinals after defeating Juan Carlos Sáez, No. 435 in the ATP singles rankings.